-In light of COVID-19, you might like to consider switching to online consultation forms to remove the need for handling paperwork and pens.
-If this is not practical, then ensure that your pen is on your checklist of things to disinfect between clients.
+In light of COVID-19, you might like to consider switching to online consultation forms or client management software to remove the need for handling paperwork and pens.
+If this is not practical, then ensure that you and your client use separate pens and that these are cleaned and disinfected between clients.

 Before your client leaves (or you leave your client, if providing a mobile service), along with any usual aftercare advice you provide, encourage them to stay safe and to be vigilant in terms of any signs or symptoms that they or someone close to them may have COVID-19.

-As your business practices will be changing for some time due to COVID-19, we recommend that you create a COVID-19-specific policy outlining what these changes are, for the benefit of your existing and prospective clients (should they wish to see this).
+As your business practices are likely to change for some time due to COVID-19, we recommend that you create a COVID-19-specific policy, for the benefit of you and your existing and prospective clients (should they wish to see this).
 This does not need to be lengthy or complicated and you can copy, paste and adapt any of the information in this guidance.
 For example, it might include bullet points about:

 - how you will be monitoring the health of you, your staff and your clients, to reduce the risk of spreading COVID-19